jgonzaga35/Dungeon-Aurora/assumptions.md

 - Anduril causes Hydra to lose health when it is attacked and removes the possibility of regaining health

+## One Ring
+- the player spawns back on the entry of the map
+- if there is a boulder there, then the player doesn't spawn back (dies even he has the ring).
+This creates a nice balance: put a boulder on the entry so that mercenaries don't spawn, but be careful because it cancels the one ring

 ## Bombs
 - Blast radius is set to 2
 - A bomb will only explode if it is placed next to a deactivated switch and then that switch is activated